RamonOpazo/sero/src/frontend/public/docs/whats-sero.md

-# What is Sero?
+# What is SERO?

-Sero is a service for **secure redaction and obfuscation of clinical documents**, with a strong focus on **privacy, automation, and reproducibility**.
+SERO is a service for **secure redaction and obfuscation of clinical documents**, with a strong focus on **privacy, automation, and reproducibility**.
 It provides an opinionated yet flexible framework for handling sensitive data, making it easier to comply with privacy regulations such as HIPAA and GDPR while still enabling collaboration and research.

-At its core, Sero is not “just another redaction tool.”
+At its core, SERO is not “just another redaction tool.”
 It is a **project-based system** built around encryption, isolation, and templates.
 This design allows you to safely manage large collections of documents and apply consistent redaction strategies across them.
-Whether you are a hospital preparing patient records for research, a university anonymizing medical datasets, or a compliance team processing sensitive files, Sero helps you do so with confidence.
+Whether you are a hospital preparing patient records for research, a university anonymizing medical datasets, or a compliance team processing sensitive files, SERO helps you do so with confidence.

-## Why Sero?
+## Why SERO?

 In healthcare and research, the need to share documents often collides with the obligation to protect personal information.
 Manual redaction is error-prone, inconsistent, and extremely time-consuming.
 Even small mistakes can lead to privacy breaches with serious consequences.

-Sero solves this by automating the process.
+SERO solves this by automating the process.
 It encrypts every document by default, isolates work into password-protected projects, and provides a system of reusable templates that guarantee consistent results.
 This approach reduces human error, accelerates processing, and ensures that sensitive information is never exposed unnecessarily.

 ## Core Concepts

-Understanding Sero starts with a few central ideas:
+Understanding SERO starts with a few central ideas:

 ### Projects
-A project is the basic unit of organization in Sero.
+A project is the basic unit of organization in SERO.
 Each project is protected by a password that never leaves the client and is used to derive encryption keys.
 Documents, templates, and results stored within a project are completely isolated from other projects.
 This separation means that datasets for different studies or departments can coexist without any risk of cross-contamination.

 ### Documents
-Documents are the primary assets you process with Sero.
+Documents are the primary assets you process with SERO.
 When a PDF is uploaded, it is immediately encrypted and stored securely.
 Decryption only happens at the moment of access, and only if the correct password is provided.
 Documents can then be processed using templates to redact or obfuscate sensitive information.

 ### Templates
 Templates define how documents should be processed.
 They come in two forms: